 What to expect for your first session?

 It is normal to feel some anxiety when you’re about to begin therapy.
-I want to assure you, I do everything possible to make you feel comfortable in the therapy room.
+We want to assure you, we do everything possible to make you feel comfortable in the therapy room.

 Therapists are required to gather some information before starting the therapy process.
-Before we meet, you will receive an intake packet through your secure client portal, so I can immediately explore your therapeutic needs.
-Furthermore, filling out the intake packet beforehand helps focus more of the time on the therapy session.
+Before we meet, you will receive our intake packet through your secure client portal, so your therapist can immediately explore your therapeutic needs.

-The first session is considered an intake session.
-I want to know more about you or your relationship.
-I will gather lots of information.
-Some of the areas I explore are the history of your life/relationship while asking about major events (good and bad) to get to know you on a deeper level.
+The first session is considered an intake session and is 2 hours long.
+We want to know more about you and your relationship.
+We will gather information and explore some history to get to know you better.

-I will offer tools, guidance, resources, and suggestions to help you sort out your life challenges or relationship issues.
-Take what you need and leave out what you don’t need.
-That’s your decision, I respect your ability to make choices.
+We offer tools, guidance, resources, and suggestions to help you sort out life challenges and relationship issues.
+Take the tools you need and leave the ones out you don’t need.
+That’s your decision, We respect your ability to make choices.
 If nothing fits, that doesn’t mean there is something wrong with you.
-That means I change my approach.
+That means we find another way to help.

 How often do we meet for therapy?